Mountain Bike Rides Around South Hampshire

 GPS mapping software

 Software maps makes the whole operation a no-brainer.
-You simply click out the waypoints, save as a GPX file then upload it to the GPS.
+You simply click out the waypoints of your planned ride on your phone, tablet or computer, then save it as a GPX file.
+Then upload the GPX file to the GPS.
 Job done.
 There is a wide range of software out there which supports this kind of thing.
 Which one is best for you will depend on the depth of your pocket and your specific needs.
-Here's some of the various packages I've played with, or at least looked at:
+Here's some of the various packages I've played with:

 Name Description